 We are a group of 30+ students enthusiastic about cycling.
-We organize rides, a spring break trip, and many team get-togethers.
+We organize rides, a spring break trip, and team outings (not necessarily cycling related!).
 In the Spring, many of our members choose to race competitively in the Midwest Collegiate Cycling Conference as a Division I team of the National Collegiate Cycling Association (NCCA).
-Racing, however, isn’t required, and many of our members choose just to participate in weekly group rides.
-We use “team” to refer to the racing team and “club” to refer to all other aspects of the team.
+Racing isn’t required, and many of our members choose to participate in weekly group rides for fitness.
+We use “team” to refer to the racing team and “club” to refer to all other aspects of our organization.

 Most Sundays in the Fall and Spring, we organize a 1.5 hour ride that ends at Walker Brothers Pancake House, where we enjoy a deliciously filling breakfast.
 This ride is great for newcomers thinking about joining the team.